Default roles & access for public projects

-To contribute to a public project, you must be added as a member of that project and assigned either Stakeholder or Basic access.
+To contribute to a public project, you must be added as a member of that project and assigned either Stakeholder, Basic, or Basic + Test Plans access.
 The access level determines the user interfaces you can access.
 The security group you're assigned to determines the features you can exercise.
 For details, see About access levels.

 You add project members in the same way you do for private projects.
 Be sure you understand what it means to invite an external user to have access to your project.
 If you created the project, you're automatically assigned to the Project Administrators group.

 |Dashboards||Read access1||Partial access||Full access||Read access||Read-Write||Read-Write-Administer|

 |Wiki||Read access||Full access||Full access||Read access||Read-Write||Read-Write-Administer|

 |Pipelines (Build and Release)||Read access||Full access||Full access||Read access||Read-Write||Read-Write-Administer|

 |Notifications||No access||Full access||Full access||Read access||Read-Write||Read-Write-Administer|

 |Semantic search||Full access||Full access||Full access||Full access||Full access||Full access|